Gaya2001/DevOps-Assignment-vm/README.md

 ## 📋 Assignment Overview

-This assignment demonstrates the complete implementation of a DevOps pipeline for a full-stack web application called **GeoView** - a country information system with user authentication and favorites management.
-The project showcases modern DevOps practices including automated CI/CD, cloud deployment, monitoring, and security implementations.
+This assignment demonstrates the complete implementation of a DevOps pipeline for a full-stack web application called **GeoView** - a country information system with user authentication, favorites management, and **Redis caching** for enhanced performance.
+The project showcases modern DevOps practices including automated CI/CD, cloud deployment, monitoring, security implementations, and distributed caching architecture.

+**📸 IMAGE PLACEHOLDER: Live Application Screenshot** _Show the working application at https://app.kavinducloudops.tech with homepage, country listings, and user interface_

 ## 🎯 Assignment Objectives Completed